Data Center Switches: Timing the Move to 400G/800G

-The popularity of cloud computing and cloud services has been driving the demand for higher bandwidth, faster speed and lower latency performance.
-It further pushes the migration of data center switch market to 400G/800G.
-Read on to know how the data center landscape is evolving, and what it means for data center switches.
+Today, the data center switch market is migrating to 400G/800G.
+The main reason is that the popularity of cloud computing and cloud services has driven the demand for higher bandwidth, faster speed and lower latency performance, which means that high-speed switches are more widely used, such as 400G and 800G switches.
+Read on to learn how the data center landscape is evolving and what's changing in data center switches.

-The following list shows some major trends in global data usage.
+The following list shows some key trends in data usage around the world.

 Social media enjoys explosive traffic growth.

 Massive small cell densification enables the rollout of various 5G services.

 Developments of IoT and IIoT (Industrial IoT) are gaining momentum.

 Traditional office-based work is shifting to remote options.

 The Evolution of Data Center Spine-Leaf and Fabric Architectures

 To meet the development requirements of high bandwidth, high availability, and low latency network in data centers, the emergence of spine-leaf and fabric network architectures can simplify data center networks and provide higher capacity.
 Backbone networks require data center switches with higher bandwidth to carry traffic to meet the growing demands of end users.
 Changes in network architecture have also enabled data centers with more flexible connectivity, higher fiber-count backbone cables, and improved scalability.
 Using 400G switches or 800G switches, data center carriers can upgrade to higher bandwidth networks.

 The data center landscape as a whole is significantly impacted by the hyper-scale and edge data centers.
 Hyperscale service providers are working to bring cloud computing services closer to the end user and their devices as demand for lower latency performance grows.
 Edge data center switches are also gaining traction for this reason.